brian-payne2/cc_validator/README.md

 3. It must only consist of digits (0-9)
 4. It may have digits in groups of 4, separated by one hyphen "-"
 5. It must NOT use any other separator like ' ' , '_', etc.
+6. It must NOT have 4 or more consecutive repeated digits

 ### Requirements
 Python 3.6 installed and configured in your path